-With the 2021 national championships only a week away, we’ve run another 10,000 simulations of our postseason model featuring only the eight remaining teams in order to get updated probabilities of each to bring home the title.
-For background on the model methodology and to view the pre-regionals results, see our article on the 2021 postseason simulator.
-For today’s model runs we included all scores from regionals, and we removed scores from anyone confirmed to have a new season-ending injury, such as Florida’s Sydney Johnson-Scharpf.
+With the 2022 national championships only a week away, we’ve run another 10,000 simulations of our postseason model featuring only the eight remaining teams in order to get updated probabilities of each to bring home the title.
+For background on the model methodology and to view the pre-regionals results, see our article on the 2022 postseason simulator.
+For today’s model runs we lowered the impact of injured athletes and counted March and regionals scores more than scores from earlier in the season.

 Want to try this simulation yourself?

-You're in luck...
-Click the simulate button below, and tables will appear showing the results of two semifinals and Four on the Floor!
+You're in luck!
+Adjust the settings and click the simulate button below, and tables will appear showing the results of both semifinals and Four on the Floor!
+We've also added in individual event winners this year.
 Click the button again to run a new simulation.
 Counts of wins will show up under the "Win Count" header.
 Be sure to share your results on social media!

 Four on the Floor

-Article, simulation script and data by Jenna King; on-page simulation by Izzi Baskin
+Simulation script and data by Jenna King; article and on-page simulation by Izzi Baskin